 2.1 Effect of e-procurement system transparency on the performance of public procurement in local government authorities

 Mlinga (2018) conducted a study titled “The Influence of E-Procurement Transparency on Public Procurement Performance in Selected Local Government Authorities in Tanzania.”
 This research was carried out in Dodoma and Morogoro Municipal Councils.
-The study applied a descriptive cross-sectional design and relied on quantitative data collected through structured questionnaires distributed to 120 respondents, including procurement officers, accounts staff, and registered suppliers.
+This study was based on a descriptive cross-sectional design and relied on quantitative data collected through structured questionnaires distributed to 120 respondents, including procurement officers, accounts staff, and registered suppliers.
 Data were analyzed using descriptive statistics (frequencies, means, and percentages) and inferential techniques such as Pearson correlation and regression analysis to establish the relationship between transparency and procurement performance.
-The study findings revealed that transparency in e-procurement positively influenced procurement performance by reducing opportunities for corruption, improving compliance with procurement regulations, and enhancing supplier participation.
+The study’s findings revealed that transparency in e-procurement positively influenced procurement performance by reducing opportunities for corruption, improving compliance with procurement regulations, and enhancing supplier participation.
 Regression results showed a significant positive relationship between transparency and performance indicators, such as timeliness and cost savings.
 The study concluded that e-procurement transparency is essential for effective and accountable procurement practices and recommended that councils invest in continuous training and sensitization of users to maximize transparency benefits.

-Mutheu (2016) examined “Effects of E-Procurement Practices on Organizational Performance: A Case Study of Nairobi City County Government.”
-The study was conducted in Nairobi, Kenya, where e-procurement adoption was underway as part of public sector reforms.
+Mutheu (2016) examined the “Effects of E-Procurement Practices on Organizational Performance: A Case Study of Nairobi City County Government.”
+This study was conducted in Nairobi, Kenya, where e-procurement adoption was underway as part of public sector reforms.
 The researcher applied a descriptive survey design and collected quantitative data from 100 respondents, comprising procurement officers, finance staff, and suppliers registered with the county government.
 Structured questionnaires were used as the primary data collection instrument, and data were analyzed using descriptive statistics and multiple regression analysis.
 The study found that transparency practices, including electronic tender advertisement, real-time bid submission, and public access to procurement information, significantly improved supplier trust and reduced procurement irregularities.
-Findings indicated that transparency contributed to faster processing of tenders and increased competitiveness among bidders.
-The study concluded that adopting transparent e-procurement practices is critical to achieving efficiency, fairness, and improved service delivery in public procurement.
+The findings indicated that transparency contributed to faster processing of tenders and increased competitiveness among bidders.
+It was concluded that adopting transparent e-procurement practices is critical to achieving efficiency, fairness, and improved service delivery in public procurement.
 The researcher recommended that Nairobi City County continue investing in ICT infrastructure and user training to strengthen transparency in procurement.

 Mwanja and Njeru (2019) carried out a study titled “Effect of E-Procurement on Performance of County Governments in Kenya: A Case of Machakos County.”
 This research was conducted in Machakos County and aimed to establish how e-procurement transparency affects procurement performance.
 The researchers used a descriptive research design, combining primary data collected through questionnaires and secondary data from procurement records.
 A sample of 85 respondents, including procurement staff, finance officers, and suppliers, was selected using purposive sampling.
 Data were analyzed using descriptive statistics and linear regression models.
 The study results indicated that transparency mechanisms, such as making tender notices publicly accessible, enabling electronic bid evaluation, and automating procurement documentation, significantly reduced procurement fraud and minimized delays.
 Respondents reported increased confidence in the fairness of the procurement process and greater participation from small suppliers.
-The study concluded that e-procurement transparency plays a vital role in promoting accountability, reducing corruption risks, and improving procurement efficiency in county governments.
+It was concluded that e-procurement transparency plays a vital role in promoting accountability, reducing corruption risks, and improving procurement efficiency in county governments.
 The authors recommended that Machakos County enhance training programs and technical support to ensure full utilization of e-procurement systems.

 2.2 Knowledge Gap